How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 This is a special class of notifications that apps can send.
 Unlike regular push notifications, critical alerts from emergency services can bypass the silent switch and Do Not Disturb settings.
 These are reserved for high-priority information, such as security system warnings, severe weather alerts from a specific weather app, or health data from a medical device.

 While you can’t create these custom alerts yourself without being an app developer, you can enable them for apps that support this feature.
-A developer must request permission from Apple to send critical alerts, ensuring they are used responsibly.
+A developer must request permission from Apple to send critical alerts to ensure they are used responsibly.

 To check your settings, go to Settings → Notifications, select an app, and see if it offers an option for “Critical Alerts.”
 If it does, make sure it’s turned on to receive these timely notifications.